 Biological Macromolecules

 Biological macromolecules are polymers or long chains of individual monomers or building blocks.
 In the following sections, you will learn about each macromolecule, their constituent monomers, and the mechanism by which the monomers come together to make up the macromolecule.
-Figure 1 below nicely summarizes the connection between specific monomers and the macromolecules that they make up.
+Figure 3.1 nicely summarizes the connection between specific monomers and the macromolecules that they make up.

 - 3.1 Synthesis of Biological Macromolecules